 A brief word on important regulatory and legal matters in Broadway

-Several laws govern relationships between renters and real estate investors in Northern Virginia.
+Several laws govern relationships between renters and rental investors in Northern Virginia.
 The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
-Furthermore our local governments in and around Broadway have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Not to mention our local governments in and around Broadway have specific ordinances pertaining to the management of rental properties in their jurisdictions.
 Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Landlord Reference

-a free reference for rental investors in Broadway
+a good reference for property owners in Broadway

 - Collections and evictions